Landscapes of the Future

 in Journal of Geophysical Research Solid Earth, Volume 124 of November 2019

-Part 2: Landscape Evolution Modelling
+Part 3: Landscape Evolution Modelling (and inputs)

 Paleo-altimetry, stratigraphy, and sediment budgets may be evaluated with numerical models commonly refered to as ‘Landscape Evolution Models’ (LEMs).
 Source-to-sink studies have limitations: the spatial and temporal resolution of each component for instance or the quality of the sedimentary record.
 This renders the examination of past source-to-sink systems a challenging task, however the range of possible outcomes can be partially addressed by building multiple models using process-based modelling tools such as LEMs.
 In NW Africa, the distribution of eroded sediments in the rifted margin is controlled by the drainage systems connected to the hinterland.
 However, most of paleo-river systems were not fossilised or are not exposed, resulting in a lack of data for their size, sediment flux, and entry-point position.
 In order to better understand Moroccan Mesozoic source-to-sink systems, we use the LEM ‘pyBADLANDS’ code (Salles et al., 2018).
 We input the timing, location and amplitude of exhumation events, as documented by low-temperature thermochronology data.